lightning/bolts/ext-dynamic-commitments.md

 convert existing channels into Taproot channels.

 # Specification
-There are three phases to this channel upgrade process: proposal, flushing, and execution.
+There are two phases to this channel upgrade process: proposal, and execution.
 During the proposal phase the only goal is to agree on a set of updates to the current channel state machine.
-Assuming an agreement can be reached, we will proceed to the other two phases.
-During the flushing phase, we proceed with channel operation, allowing only `update_fulfill_htlc` and `update_fail_htlc` messages until all HTLCs have been cleared, similar to `shutdown`.
-Finally, during the execution phase, we apply the updates to the channel state machine, exchanging the necessary information to be able to apply those updates.
+Assuming an agreement can be reached, we will proceed to the execution phase.
+During the execution phase, we apply the updates to the channel state machine, exchanging the necessary information to be able to apply those updates.

 ## Proposal Phase